 Winter Schedule for all Washington State Parks

-Technical rock climbing: The south face of Beacon Rock is open for technical rock climbing July 13 to Jan.
-31. The northwest corner is open for climbing year round.
+Technical rock climbing: The south face of Beacon Rock was closed to technical rock on Jan.
+31, 2013.
+The northwest corner is open for climbing year round.
 The east face is closed for the protection of rare species, cultural and historical resources.
+Beacon Rock will re-open for technical rock climbing on Monday July 15th, 2013.

 Don't move firewood: Please protect the Pacific Northwest from invasive species by obtaining or purchasing your firewood at or near your camping destination (within 50 miles).
 Firewood can carry insects and diseases that threaten the health of our western forests.
 You can make a difference by buying and burning your firewood locally.
 For more information, visit online at www.dontmovefirewood.org or the Washington Invasive Species Council website.